jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 but you can read it without anything.
 If you have schemas, they are sort of optional.

 Why does it matter whether or not schemas are in or out of band?
-I mean, it is on the slide.
+It is on the slide.

 If you have schemas, what can't you have?
 If you have out of band schemas, what can't you have?
 You cannot have these things: generic